MuhammadHamzaChippa/Weather-Image-Classifier/README.md

 # Weather Image Classifer

 ## Abstract
-This project predicts the weather of the image which is implemented with the help of Fast.ai library based on Pytorch
+This project predicts the weather condition from the image which is implemented with the help of Fast.ai library based on Pytorch
 ## Algorithms Implemented
 <ul>
 	<li>Convolution Neural Network's architecture RESNET34 with 96.889 % accuracy </li>